Read time: 15 minutes | Key insight: What they’re looking for reveals their core fear

 Red Flags

-- "I'm a free spirit, I don't make plans"
+- "I'm a free spirit—I don't make plans"

-- Vagueness about intentions or background
+- Vagueness about your life, job, or past

 Type 7: The Enthusiast - Seeking Adventure and Possibility